KCCPMG/editable-content/documentation.md

 - `data-context-id` assignment error in development mode
   - Upon loading in dev mode, an error is generated: ``Warning: Prop `data-context-id` did not match.
 Server: "some-uuid-value" Client: "some-other-uuid-value".`` It is unclear why this error is occurring, but it does not happen in the build mode
   - Additionally unknown at the time is why clicking a button does not set the `hasSelection` state to false, given that the `data-context-id` does not match the `contextInstanceIdRef.current` in strict/development mode, and this should result in a call to `setHasSelection(false)`.
+- This package includes @mui/material and @emotion/styled as dependencies to enable MUIbuttons, this may be changed in the future to either a conditional import or the MUI-enabled EditTextButton removed and placed in a new package.